CBN releases framework for N75bn youth investment fund

 The Fund, an initiative of the Ministry of Youth and Sports Development, is to be managed by NISRAL Microfinance Bank.

-It stated that the major objective of the plan was to address the fragmentation of youths’ initiatives that prevent the assessment of impact.
+It stated that the major objective of the plan was to address fragmentation of youths initiatives that prevent assessment of impact.

 `The Federal Executive Council on July 22, approved N75 billion for the establishment of the NYIF from 2020 to 2023.

-“It will provide Nigerian youths with investment inputs required to build successful businesses that can become sustainable employers of labour and contributors to the country’s development.
+“It will provide Nigeria youths with investment inputs required to build successful businesses that can become sustainable employers of labour and contributors to the country’s development.

 “ The plan targets young people between 18 and 35 years and details the needed actions required to support business establishment, expansion and consequent employment creation for youths in critical economic and social sectors,” it stated.

-It added that it would institutionally provide the youths with special windows for accessing the funds, finances, business management skills, and other inputs critical for sustainable enterprise development.
+It added that it would institutionally provide the youths with special window for accessing the funds, finances, business management skills and other inputs critical for sustainable enterprise development.

 “The ministry is the lead implementation entity and is responsible for budgetary provisions and for funds mobilisation.